Aamon-Magnusson/Site/content/posts/vim.md

 nmap Y y$
 ```

-These are the absolute bare minimum configurations I would make, but you may come to see that many write far more into their configs.
+These are the absolute bare minimum configurations I would use, but you may come to see that many write far more into their configs.
 As I do as well.
-I wouldn't recommend you go too crazy for now, as it's good to learn the basic of `Vim` before adding features, and you may be surprised, `Vim` can do a heck of a lot.
+I wouldn't recommend you go too crazy for now, as it's good to learn the basics of `Vim` before adding features, and you may be surprised, `Vim` can do a heck of a lot.
-If in any case you would like to see my real configs just check out [my Dotfiles](https://github.com/Aamon-Magnusson/Dotfiles/tree/main/nvim).
+Ifm in any case, you would like to see my real configs just check out [my Dotfiles](https://github.com/Aamon-Magnusson/Dotfiles/tree/main/nvim).

 # Next Steps